reaskearth/api/README.md

 Further information can be found on our website (https://reask.earth/products/).

-An up-to-date version of this ReadMe can be found here: https://github.com/reaskearth/api/blob/main/README.md
+An up-to-date version of this ReadMe can be found here: https://github.com/reaskearth/api/blob/main/README.md and example code at https://github.com/reaskearth/api/blob/main/example_code/

 ## API Authentication